 From here on, you can make additional changes like CSS layouts or displaying video name and timestamp below each video and much more to suit the need of your application.
 Here is how our final code looks.

-For more articles on Live Chat, Automated Bots, SMS Messaging and Conversational Voice solutions, explore our blog.
+For more articles on Live Chat, Automated Bots, SMS Messaging and Conversational Voice solutions, explore our other blogs.